 - Narrowing of the urethra, blocking urine flow

-Less than 10% of men experience complications after prostatectomy, and these are usually treatable or short-term.
+Less than 10% of men have complications after prostatectomy, and these are usually treatable or short-term.

 Success of Radical Prostatectomy

 The goal of radical prostatectomy is to cure prostate cancer.
-However, prostate cancer cure is only possible from prostatectomy if prostate cancer is limited to the prostate.
+But a prostate cancer cure is only possible from prostatectomy if your prostate cancer is limited to the prostate.

-During radical prostatectomy, the removed prostate is examined under a microscope to see if prostate cancer has reached the edge of the prostate.
+During radical prostatectomy, a member of your treatment team examines your removed prostate under a microscope to see if your cancer has reached the edge of the prostate.
 If so, the prostate cancer has probably spread.
-In these cases, further treatments may be needed.
+In these cases, you may need more treatments.

 Men with no evidence of prostate cancer spread have an 85% chance of surviving 10 years after radical prostatectomy.

 What to Expect After Radical Prostatectomy